10 Greatest LA Kings of All Time

 Who can forget this massive, egg-scrambling hit on Henrik Sedin during the opening round of the playoffs:

-Sitting 13th overall in total points with 359, difference-making hitting and having the singular distinction of being the first Kings player to lift a Stanley Cup elevates Brown to 10th on the list of greatest Kings players.
+Sitting eight overall in total points with 567, difference-making hitting and having the singular distinction of being the first Kings player to lift a Stanley Cup elevates Brown to 10th on the list of greatest Kings players.

 #9: Butch Goring